DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: Introduction

-The rest of the paper is structured as follows: In Section \ref{getstarted}, we briefly demonstrate how to install the \texttt{DoubleML} package and give a short motivating example to illustrate the major idea behind the double machine learning approach.
-Section \ref{causalmodels} introduces the main causal model classes implemented in \texttt{DoubleML}.
-Section \ref{basicidea} shortly summarizes the main ideas behind the double machine learning approach and reviews the key ingredients required for valid inference based on machine learning methods.
-Section \ref{dmlinference} presents the main steps and algorithms of the double machine learning procedure for inference on one or multiple target parameters.
-Section \ref{implementationdetails} provides more detailed insights on the implemented classes and methods of \texttt{DoubleML}.
-Section \ref{illustration} contains real-data and simulation examples for estimation of causal parameters using the \texttt{DoubleML} package.
+The rest of the paper is structured as follows: In Section \ref{getstarted}, we briefly demonstrate how to install the \pkg{DoubleML} package and give a short motivating example to illustrate the major idea behind the double machine learning approach.
+Section~\ref{causalmodels} introduces the main causal model classes implemented in \pkg{DoubleML}.
+Section~\ref{basicidea} shortly summarizes the main ideas behind the double machine learning approach and reviews the key ingredients required for valid inference based on machine learning methods.
+Section~\ref{dmlinference} presents the main steps and algorithms of the double machine learning procedure for inference on one or multiple target parameters.
+Section \ref{implementationdetails} provides more detailed insights on the implemented classes and methods of \pkg{DoubleML}.
+Section \ref{illustration} contains real-data and simulation examples for estimation of causal parameters using the \pkg{DoubleML} package.
 Additionally, this section provides a brief simulation study that illustrates the validity of the implemented methods in finite samples.
-Section \ref{conclusion} concludes the paper.
-The code output that has been suppressed in the main text and further information regarding the simulations are presented in the Appendix.
-To make the code examples fully reproducible, the entire code is available at \url{https://github.com/DoubleML/DoubleMLReplicationCode}.
+Section~\ref{conclusion} concludes the paper.
+The code output that has been suppressed in the main text and further information regarding the simulations are presented in the appendix.
+To make the code examples fully reproducible, the entire code is available in a supplementary zip file for this paper, as well as at \url{https://github.com/DoubleML/DoubleMLReplicationCode}.
+We would like to note that minor numerical differences might occur on other platforms when replicating code examples that involve random forest learners (see Appendix~\ref{computationinfra} for more information on the infrastructure used).

-\section{Getting Started}
+\section{Getting started}